 Health impacts from air pollution have increased since 2006, driven by NO₂

 From 2006 to 2016, there was an overall increase in deaths, hospitalisations and social costs from human-made air pollution in New Zealand (Table 1).
 In particular, the number of deaths from human-made air pollution increased from 3,005 to 3,317.
 The increase in health impacts was driven by nitrogen dioxide (NO2).

 Table 1: Changes in health impacts from human-made air pollution (NO2 and PM2.5) in New Zealand, 2006 to 2016 (numbers and rates)

 For more information, see Changes over time.

-Large proportion of the population exposed to poor quality air, with persisting inequities for Pacific peoples
+A large proportion of the population is exposed to poor-quality air, with persisting inequities for Pacific peoples

 Figure 5: Percentage of population living in areas with PM2.5 higher than WHO 2021 guidelines (5µg/m3), total population and by ethnic group, 2006 and 2016